TheOGChips/tsudoku/docs/source/index.rst

 **tsudoku** is a simple sudoku game you can play from the comfort of your terminal.

-Check out the :doc:`installation` section for further information.
+..
+TODO: Change this to point to Installation section in README.md Check out the :doc:`installation` section for further information.

 .. note::